Brooklyn Home Buying Timeline

-Buying in New York City is rarely a straight line.
-The basic steps are predictable, but timelines can stretch or compress depending on the building, the deal terms, and whether you are buying a co-op or a condo.
-The goal of this page is simple: give you a realistic roadmap so nothing feels mysterious.
+Buying in Brooklyn is not a straight line.
+The steps are predictable but timelines can stretch or compress depending on the building, the deal terms, and whether you are buying a co-op or a condo.
+A summer board schedule adds weeks.
+An incomplete package adds more.
+Understanding the full picture before you start means fewer surprises along the way.

 What happens here:

-• You and your lender determine a comfortable monthly payment range
+• You determine a monthly payment range you can live with

-• You gather basic documentation early so nothing slows you down later
+• You gather documentation early so nothing slows you down later

 What happens here:

-• You choose an attorney who specializes in NYC purchases
+• You choose an attorney who specializes in Brooklyn and New York City purchases

 • Your attorney is ready to begin due diligence the moment your offer is accepted

 Some buyers find the right apartment quickly.
-Others take time to learn the market, adjust priorities, and recognize value.
+Others take time to learn the market, recalibrate priorities, and recognize value when they see it.
 The goal is to tour with purpose, learn fast, and avoid decision fatigue.

 What happens here: